-In addition to its graduate student options, CLAS also offers a certificate in Latin American Studies for undergraduate students who fulfill the Center’s certificate requirements.
+In addition to its graduate student options, CLAS also offers a Minor in Latin American Studies for undergraduate students who fulfill the Center’s minor requirements.

-For the undergraduate certificate in Latin American Studies, students must satisfy a language requirement and complete four core courses, one elective, and a senior honors thesis.
+For the minor in Latin American Studies, students must satisfy a language requirement and complete four core courses, one elective, and a senior honors thesis.

-Certificate students must demonstrate proficiency in Spanish or Portuguese through successful completion of Georgetown’s language proficiency exam (administered by the Department of Spanish and Portuguese).
+Minor students must demonstrate proficiency in Spanish or Portuguese in one of the following ways: completion of language coursework through Advanced II, successful completion of one 300- or 400-level course taught in either Spanish or Portuguese, or successful completion of Georgetown’s language proficiency exam (administered by the Department of Spanish and Portuguese).

-- Government: LASP 341: Latin American Government and Politics.
-Offered once each year with preference given to juniors and seniors pursuing the Certificate.
+- GOVERNMENT – LASP 341: Latin American Government and Politics.
+Offered once each year with preference given to sophomores and juniors pursuing the minor.

-- Economics: LASP 316: Economic Development of Latin America.
-Offered once each year with preference given to juniors and seniors pursuing the Certificate.
+- ECONOMICS – LASP 316: Economic Development of Latin America.
+Offered once each year with preference given to sophomores and juniors pursuing the minor.

-The sixth requirement for the certificate is the thesis process (comprised of two courses: LASP 494-01 in the fall [1 credit] and LASP 495-01 in the spring [3 credits], in which students research, write, and present a substantial thesis.
-With the guidance of the certificate coordinator, students should decide on their thesis topic and adviser during the first semester of their senior year and should enroll in LASP 494-01.
+The sixth requirement for the minor is the thesis process (comprised of two courses: LASP 494-01 in the fall [1 credit] and LASP 495-01 in the spring [3 credits]), through which students research, write, and present a substantial thesis.
+With the guidance of the CLAS Director, students should decide on their thesis topic and adviser during the first semester of their senior year and should enroll in LASP 494-01.
 Second semester of senior year is when the majority of thesis writing takes place and students should be enrolled in LASP 495-01.

-Students must achieve at least a B+ in the pro-seminar and thesis in order to receive the certificate.
-Failure to meet these requirements and deadlines is grounds for dismissal from the certificate program.
+Students must achieve at least a B+ in the pro-seminar and thesis in order to earn the minor.
+Failure to meet these requirements and deadlines is grounds for dismissal from pursuit of the minor.

 Rules and Regulations

-No more than one of the six required certificate courses may be taken at universities other than Georgetown.
-This includes coursework completed as part of a Georgetown study-abroad program.
-Any non-GU courses must be approved on a case-by-case basis by the Director, Fr.
-Matthew Carnes.
+No more than one of the six required minor courses may be taken at universities other than Georgetown.
+This includes coursework completed as part of a Georgetown study abroad program.
+Any non-GU courses must be approved on a case-by-case basis by the CLAS Director.

-Students are required to meet with the Associate Director during either pre-registration or the add/drop period for the second semester of their senior year to indicate the topic of their thesis and the name of their adviser, to take inventory of the classes taken toward the certificate, and to make sure that all paperwork is in order.
-Students must achieve at least a B+ in the proseminar and thesis in order to receive the certificate.
-Failure to meet these requirements and deadlines is grounds for dismissal from the certificate program.
+Students should meet with the Associate Director during their sophomore year to: (1) indicate an interest in pursuing the minor, (2) take inventory of the classes taken toward the minor, and (3) make sure that all paperwork is in order.
+Students must achieve at least a B+ in the proseminar and thesis in order to earn the minor credential.

-Substitutions for any requirement must be pre-approved by the certificate director.
-It is much more likely that certificate substitutions will be approved for the elective course than for the core courses.
-It is the student’s responsibility to ensure that written approval for any substitutions becomes a part of his or her file at CLAS.
+Substitutions for any requirement must be pre-approved by the CLAS Director.
+It is much more likely that minor requirement substitutions will be approved for the elective course than for the core courses.
+It is the student’s responsibility to ensure that written approval for any substitutions becomes a part of the student’s file at CLAS.

-Georgetown College students who are pursuing the certificate may NOT double-count courses for their major and the certificate (called a minor in the college).
-The student and his or her advisor in the Georgetown College bear all responsibility for ensuring that courses are counted properly.
-SFS students pursuing the certificate may double-count courses.
-Students must maintain at least a B average in the five courses and must receive a B+ or higher in the thesis seminar in order to receive the certificate.
-Failure to do so will result in a student being dropped from the certificate program.
+Students who are pursuing the minor may not double-count courses for their major with the minor.
+The student and the student’s undergraduate advisor bear all responsibility for ensuring that courses are counted properly.
+Students must maintain at least a B+ average in the five courses and must receive a B+ or higher in the thesis seminar in order to successfully earn the minor credential.
+Failure to do so will result in a student being dropped from the minor program.

 - Having familiarity with social, cultural, political, and economic developments in a historical context;